 Have you ever walked out of an event and thought, “Well, that was nice, but nothing special.”
 Oftentimes, this is because those running the event spent the whole time talking at you, rather than talking with you.
 Your organization and your event should tell a story—a beginning, middle and an end.
 Everyone loves a good story that stirs passion and emotions.
 It makes them feel important, engaged and like they can make a substantial difference.
 So, the first secret to success is talking with your organization and figuring out what your story is and how we want to tell it through this event.

-In our initial meeting, I sit down with clients and have an in-depth conversation, in order to better understand their mission, message, story and craft an initial draft of the event.
+In our initial meeting, I sit down with clients and have an in-depth conversation in order to better understand their mission, message, and objective and craft an outline of the event.
 If this is an existing event, we look at its history and how it can grow.
-My goal is to look deeper into the history of the organization and the why for the event.
+My goal is to look deeper into the history of the organization and the “why” for the event.
 When we understand the why, we can build a more engaging story.

 Next, we look at the logistics of your event:

-Most of all, as your nonprofit event specialist, I become a part of your organization’s team.
-My goals are your goals.
-I focus on collaborating together to establish a plan for your event from the very beginning to the very end.
-I focus on everything from budget and messaging, to event flow, to post-event debriefing, allowing you to focus on the bigger picture: engaging your guests.
+Most of all, as your nonprofit event specialist, I become a part of your team.
+Your goals are my goals.
+I focus on collaborating to establish a plan for your event from the very beginning to the very end.